wp-plugins/sexy-login/readme.txt

 Features:

+* AJAX Login Form.
+* AJAX Register Form.
+* AJAX Lost Password Form.
-* AJAX Login and error handling without refreshing your screen.
+* Error handling without refreshing your screen.
+* Optional ReCaptcha verification for login and register forms.
+* Control forgotten password request.
 * Compatible with WordPress 3.0 or higher.
 * Compatible with Internet Explorer, Safari, Chrome, Firefox, Opera.
 * Work with forced SSL logins.
 * Fallback mechanism, still work on javascript-disabled browsers.
-* Widget option to disable the default style.
-* Widget specific option to show link to profile page and dashboard.
+* Specific option to show link to profile page and dashboard.
+* Customizable redirect URL after log in or log out.
-* Widget option to show or hide avatar.
+* Option to show or hide avatar and change it size.
+* It's responsive!
 * Languages: the same of your WordPress!
 (It’s multi-language).
+English or spanish in back-end.

 [Try Demo](http://optimaldevs.com/demo/ "Try Sexy Login demo.")
+Note: A new pro version is coming stay tune in http://optimaldevs.com/

 == Installation ==

-1. Upload sexy-login to wp-content/plugins
+1. Upload sexy-login folder to wp-content/plugins.
-2. Click "Activate" in the WordPress plugins menu
+2. Click "Activate" in the WordPress plugins menu.
-1. Place "Sexy Login" widget in your sidebar
+1. Place "Sexy Login" widget in your sidebar.

 == Screenshots ==